epicallan/di-django/README.md

-#data hub proof of concept django backend for cms
+# di data-hub django proof of concept

 # How to start
 The code already contains a database with some sample data.
 It's superuser is demo, password demo.